altruios/namshubettulpa/public/namshubettuple/the-start-of-bad-things.md

 ~Felix let the information unfurl further.~
 'Usually a few chains of strings to get inducted...'
-~Into a society they were supposed to know nothing about by design.~ ~Rich families nepotism and passing on the benefits of knowledge to their youth, that’s one example.~ ~But in this case.
-Felix, couldn’t see the reason for her induction.~ ~She was a pleb, a clerk at a grocery market, no particular traits to note either.~ }
+~Into a society they were supposed to know nothing about by design.~ ~Rich families nepotism and passing on the benefits of knowledge to their youth, that's one example.~ ~But in this case.
+Felix, couldn't see the reason for her induction.~ ~She was a pleb, a clerk at a grocery market, no particular traits to note either.~ }
 {
-*He spoke words that weren’t words and the servants obeyed, taking the boat into the harbor.*
+"F::Grab us some booze from below, make it fancy."
+*the servants obeyed*
+"F::And you - go take us in to the harbor, get a car - take us to the airport."
 ~Soon to take a jet to America, to deal with his one job.~ *As the servants left, he watched them.*
 ~He picked them mostly for their physicality, to satisfy his plans later, which would be put on hold.~